DominikPru/TaskApp/README.md

 ## Features

-- Create, update, and delete tasks.
-All that you need in a simple TaskApp.
+- Assign, Update, and Delete tasks as a team manager, recieve tasks and mark them as finished from your manager as a team member.

 ### Prerequisites